-• Organization and General Appearance (neat, includes title page and table of contents, original, creative, etc.) 20%,

-- Narrative (including goals, successes, failures, etc.) 40%, - General Content (subject matter, photos, maps, knowledge gained, etc.) 40%
+- Organization and General Appearance (neat, includes title page and table of contents, original, creative, etc.) 20%, - Narrative (including goals, successes, failures, etc.) 40%, - General Content (subject matter, photos, maps, knowledge gained, etc.) 40%

-\SELF-DETERMINED PROJECT
+SELF-DETERMINED PROJECT

 The self-determined project is just that - you decide what you do or study.
 Is there something you have a passion for that is not included in the 4-H project listing?
 Then, this is your opportunity to create your own project.
 Research a sport, hobby or career - the sky is the limit!
 Exhibit is to be one item or article that the member prepares.
+These exhibits will be judged in the Notebooks, Posters, and Displays section and follow those rules.